Seahawks receiver Phillip Dorsett II already ruled out vs. Cowboys, may be headed to injured reserve

 Rush returned to practice squad

-Seattle on Monday also returned defensive lineman Anthony Rush to the practice squad after activating him on Saturday.
-That’s possible this year thanks to new practice squad rules.
+Seattle on Monday also returned defensive lineman Anthony Rush to the practice squad after activating him Saturday.
+That’s possible this year thanks to new practice-squad rules.

 Rush played 15 snaps, including on the final play of the game, and Carroll cited his play as a reason the Seahawks held the Patriots to 67 yards rushing and only 20 on 14 carries from their running backs.